-Jane Kondev, Physics Department, Abelson 301, Office hours: Tuesday 5-6PM or by appt.
+Jane Kondev, Physics Department, Abelson 301, Office hours: Tue 5:30-6:30PM or by appt.

 Course Description.
-In this course, you will quantitatively explore the living world by doing experiments in research labs at Brandeis.
+In this course, you will quantitatively explore the living world by doing experiments and theory in research labs at Brandeis.
 The emphasis is on interdisciplinary science where techniques and ideas from physics, chemistry and biology are used to develop a quantitative understanding of life at the molecular level.

 Course Plan: The lab component will consist of two six week-long research projects.
-One hourlong lecture will take place every week.
+One hour-long lecture will take place every week.
 Additionally, you will spend three to four hours every week in a research lab performing experiments or doing computational work.
 Lecture and lab reflection will be Mondays 5-6:20PM.